pwolthausen/k8s/repro/wid-test/readme.md

 6. Test the workload identity of each cluster using the provided bash script

+## Clean Up

-7. Clean up by deleting the deployment
+Clean up by deleting the deployment

 > gcloud deployment-manager deployments delete wid-test --project $PROJECT